Algo-Trading-Project/trading-bot/backtest/strategies/README.md

 In this example I will demonstrate how to implement a moving average crossover trading strategy.
 The strategy involves entering a long position when the short timeframe moving average crosses above the long timeframe moving average and exiting the long position when the short timeframe moving average crosses below the long timeframe moving average.

 ## Step 1: Create Strategy Class Skeleton
-Every trading strategy defined in the **src.backtest.strategies** directory has the following general structure:
+Every trading strategy defined in the **backtest.strategies** directory has the following general structure:

 ```py
 class Strategy: